 Score A-Correct Score B-Partially Correct Score C-Incorrect The student indicates a choice and an appropriate reason.
-Sample Responses I like puzzles.
-Puzzles are fun. / Blocks.
-I like to build. / No blocks.
-No puzzle.
-I don't like them. other toy and reason not mentioned in the story The student indicates a choice but no reason, gives a reason but no choice, or gives a response that does not answer the prompt but is related to the story.
-Sample Responses I like Ava. / Blocks. [no reason] / no puzzle No responseNot in EnglishIncorrect response The student indicates blocks and either "I like big blocks" or "I like to build things."
-The student indicates puzzles and either "I like shapes" or "I like to work on puzzles." • The student indicates a choice but no reason, indicates a choice and an incorrect reason, gives a reason but no choice, or gives a response that does not answer the prompt but is related to the story.
+Sample Responses It's my favorite snack. / I like cooking. / It tastes good. / fun to watch in the oven / smells good / fun to watch in the microwave / I don't like cookies or popcorn because I like something else.
+The student indicates a choice but no reason, gives a reason but no choice, or gives a response that does not answer the prompt but is related to the story.
+Sample Responses cookies / popcorn No responseNot in EnglishIncorrect response The student indicates bake cookies and either "It's my favorite snack." or "I like cooking."
+The student indicates make popcorn and either "It's my favorite snack." or "I like cooking." • The student indicates a choice but no reason, indicates a choice and an incorrect reason, gives a reason but no choice, or gives a response that does not answer the prompt but is related to the story.
 No responseNot in EnglishIncorrect response